Createdd/Writing/2021/articles/jupyterNbOrLab.md

 Therefore I use
 - NB for developing a Data Science Proof-of-concept (POC)
 - Jupyter Lab for managing and re-arranging my POCs
-- VS Code for everything that is not Jupyter related.
+- VS Code for everything that is not notebook related.

 In essence, I use all three tools to various degrees in a data science project.

-# Jupyter Notebook
+# Why Jupyter Notebook

 I still use the NB for most of my POC work.
 Here are some reasons why: